pelson/package_with_continuous_delivery/README.md

 The same process can be used for building executables on OS X, Linux, and Windows through TravisCI, CircleCI and AppVeyor respectively.

+# Versioning

+Nowhere in this repository is the version explicitly written.
+This means that there is no manual step to update the version - instead this is computed from the repository (or source for an sdist) using versioneer, along with an un-released extension to versioneer.
+See https://github.com/warner/python-versioneer/pull/90 for progress on the automatic versioning.